-Content in Contentstack refers to entries (pieces of content created using the defined content types) and assets (media files such images, videos, documents).
-Managing content therefore involves managing these two entities in your stack.
+Content in Contentstack refers to entries (pieces of content created using the defined content types) and assets (media files such as images, videos, documents).
+Managing content, therefore, involves managing these two entities in your stack.

 This section is mainly for content managers, editors, or any users who play an active role after the content structure is created.
 It goes into the details of creating, editing, publishing and managing the content of your digital property.